 Netball: Singapore cruise past host Philippines in SEA Games opener

-LAGUNA: The Singapore netball team’s hunt for a gold medal began with a strong start on Monday (Nov 25) after they hammered host Philippines 80-28 in their opening game at the 30th SEA Games.
+LAGUNA: It was labelled as a match between close friends by Singapore captain Charmaine Soh, but there was nothing close about the scoreline as Singapore beat host Philippines 80-28 in their opening game at the 30th SEA Games on Monday (25 Nov).

-There was little in the way of vocal support for Singapore at the Santa Rosa Laguna multi-purpose sports complex, but it didn’t matter as the Singaporeans raced to a 21-6 lead in the opening quarter.
+At the Laguna sports complex in Santa Rosa, the Singaporeans, who last won gold in 2015, raced to a 21-6 lead in the opening quarter.

-The hosts were loudly urged on by an enthusiastic crowd, many of whom were armed with colourful pom-poms, but the Singapore side kept the cheers to a minimum as they stretched their lead to 43-15 in the second quarter.
+The Philippines' team was urged on by an enthusiastic crowd, many of whom were armed with colourful pom-poms, but the Singapore side kept the cheers to a minimum as they stretched their lead to 43-15 in the second quarter.

 Exceptional defence from Natalie Milicich’s side meant they kept the home team to just five points in the third, before closing out the game.